Timwi/KtaneWeb/README.md

 # Set up the solution for KtaneWeb

+Building KtaneWeb requires Visual Studio ≥ 2022 and .NET SDK ≥ 8.0.

 KtaneWeb depends on a number of Nuget packages.
 Visual Studio handles this automatically when you try to compile the project; otherwise you may need to run a “Nuget restore” first.

 Here are some links to the individual repos.
-You do not need to clone these unless your contributions requires a change to any of those.
+You do not need to clone these unless your contributions require a change to any of those.

 - KtaneWeb -- <https://github.com/Timwi/KtaneWeb> (that’s this project)
 - Propeller -- <https://github.com/Timwi/Propeller> (contains PropellerApi)